elliott-ribner/DSCI_522_group-314/Proposal.md

 *Data Set:*

-Data Set is publicly available from UCI Machine Learning Repository Irvine, CA: University of California, School of Information and Computer Science .
+Data Set is publicly available from [UCI Machine Learning Repository Irvine, CA: University of California, School of Information and Computer Science](https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients).
 The data contain 30,000 instances in total and 23 features about customers' payment, bill histories and demographic factors.

 *Research question:*